QuantConnect/lean-cli/README.md

-  --gdax-use-sandbox BOOLEAN      Whether the sandbox should be used --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --zerodha-api-key TEXT          Your Kite Connect API key --zerodha-access-token TEXT     Your Kite Connect access token --zerodha-product-type [MIS|CNC|NRML]
+  --gdax-use-sandbox BOOLEAN      Whether the sandbox should be used --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --binance-use-testnet BOOLEAN   Whether the testnet should be used --zerodha-api-key TEXT          Your Kite Connect API key --zerodha-access-token TEXT     Your Kite Connect access token --zerodha-product-type [MIS|CNC|NRML]